-1 committed generating units owned and operated by Western's LTF customers.
-The model also 2 includes information about candidate units that could be built in the future.
-The type and number 3 of new technologies added over time was determined by Argonne staff by tunneling AURORA 4 model capacity expansion runs.
-In this context, "tunneling" refers to restricting the number of 5 possible model solutions to a smaller set of capacity expansion possibilities (e.g., restricting the 6 number of possible new gas-turbines built in a specific year and location [i.e., bubble], to one to 7 three units instead of the model default of zero to unlimited new units).
-This technique is often 8 used in capacity expansion planning when the number of combination of expansion technologies 9 is otherwise enormous.
-It often requires multiple iterative model runs as the user explores 10 different tunnel boundaries such that the solution is not bounded by the user-defined limits.
-Capacity is constructed such that the capacity reserve margin of the aggregate eight large 11 customers never drops below 15%.
-Table K.1-1 shows the cost, in terms of 2013 dollars, and 12 13 performance characteristics of a suite of candidate plants from which the AURORA model could 14 choose to expand capacity of the power system.
+Argonne staff used the AURORA model to create system capacity expansion paths and unit retirement schedules for utilities in the SLCA/IP system for each of the EIS alternatives.
+As described previously, AURORA uses detailed unit-level information about existing and committed generating units owned and operated by WAPA's LTF customers.
+The model also includes information about candidate units that could be built in the future.
+The type and number of new technologies added over time was determined by Argonne staff by tunneling AURORA model capacity expansion runs.
+In this context, "tunneling" refers to restricting the number of possible model solutions to a smaller set of capacity expansion possibilities (e.g., restricting the number of possible new gas-turbines built in a specific year and location [i.e., bubble], to one to three units instead of the model default of zero to unlimited new units).
+This technique is often used in capacity expansion planning when the number of combination of expansion technologies is otherwise enormous.
+It often requires multiple iterative model runs as the user explores different tunnel boundaries such that the solution is not bounded by the user-defined limits.
+Capacity is constructed such that the capacity reserve margin of the aggregate eight large customers never drops below 15%.
+Table K.1-1 shows the cost, in terms of 2013 dollars, and performance characteristics of a suite of candidate plants from which the AURORA model could choose to expand capacity of the power system.